IfCodingWereNatural/icwn-site/packages/blog/src/content/blog/you-dont-understand-microservices.md

 featured: true
 draft: false
 tags:
-  - VIM
-  - NEOVIM
-  - VSCODE
+  - microservices
 description: |
   This blog post is my take on why people say you should not use microservices.
 ---

+## DISCLAIMER

+These are just the rambling thoughts of a random guy on the internet.
+The following are essentially notes I used to put my thoughts together for a youtube video (should be linked below).

+This article is not polished.
+It is a rough draft of the rough draft.

+You have been warned.

+By the way, how did you even end up here? 😂

 ## Table of contents

-First of all, the thumbnail is click bait!
-I don't mean _you_, dear watcher, are one of these morons who don't understand microservices.
-I just mean those other degenerates.

-But with that said, I'm not going to be super academic with this video.
-I tried, and it just felt exhausting, and I've been afraid I'll post a video and someone will be like "oh you said 'microservice' and that doesn't make sense, it's 'microservices architecture'".

-So that's my disclaimer.
-So this is just me speaking off the cuff without a script.
-So that's my disclaimer.
-So this is just me completely unscripted speaking off the cuff

-> (muttering under breath) No, that sounds weird, maybe instead... (typing it
-> out while still muttering under breath) "this is just me, completely
-> unscripted, speaking off the cuff".
-> (then saying with normal voice) This is just me, completely unscripted, speaking off the cuff.
+## Introduction

-If you write software for a living, then you've probably heard many times that microservices are a bad idea and we should all just use monoliths.
+If you write software for a living, you've probably heard many times that microservices are a bad idea and we should all just use monoliths.
 We seem to be warned time and time again not to use a microservices.
-So why then are microservices still so proliferated?
-I got my first job as a software developer over 8 years ago, And I guess I've never asked my coworkers, but personally, I've never worked for an organization or at a company that didn't claim to use microservice in some form or fasion.
+So why then are microservices so proliferated?

+Personally, I've never worked for an organization or company that didn't claim to use microservice in some form or fasion.

 I watched a video called "microservices explained in 5 minutes" and oh boy, there's so much wrong that it inspired me to make my own video.

-I'm not going to link to the video because the goal of this is not to crap on someone else's video, but because I want to talk about my perception of what microservices are actually about.
+I won't link to the video because the goal of this is not to crap on someone else's content, but because I want to talk about what microservices really are.

-I think the main reason teams choose "MSAs" is to decompose applications into separate services to make them independently deployable.
+I think the main reason teams choose the _Microservice Architectures_ (MSAs) is to decompose applications into separate services to make them independently deployable.
+This is a misguided reason. **But if you think the main purpose of MSAs to to independently deploy a project, then you might not understand microservices very well**.

-But, MSAs increase complexity.
+MSAs increase complexity.
 Why?
 And how?
 I'll get into that, but they do.
-So if the only reason a team chooses an MSA is to independently deploy services, then additional complexity is introduced into the system essentially for no good reason.
+But, if the only reason a team chooses an MSA is to independently deploy services, then additional complexity is introduced into the system essentially for no good reason.

+The following are a list of "assertions" I came up with that are true for microservices.

 ## Assertion 1: If your system doesn't treat events as first class citizens, then you don't really have a microservices architecture.